chadalanevans/saas-interview-challenge1/README.md

 - "How might one approach doing sequential versus parallel tasks?"

     One approach for sequential could be to include a chain of execution as an optional field in the registration of the work.
 Workers could have a shared library that looks for their place in the chain once they are completed successfully and publishes the work as the next job type along with the payload that maintains any expected state.
-If working with larger amounts of data, then the data would have to be hosted on a shared resource.
+If the worker has to do processing on large data, then the data would have to be hosted on a shared resource that any worker host could access.

     If the work for some reason needed to be isolated to the host that started the work, then a new worker type could be implemented that maintains the chain of work state and directly calls all of the workers as local functions.